 Sheep know the shepherd’s voice

 - 10:1 Jesus said, “This is the truest truth.1 Most people get into a sheep pen by opening the gate and walking inside.
-Robbers sneak in some other way.
+But some people sneak in another way.
+Those folks are crooks and robbers.

 - 10:2 The shepherd goes inside the sheep pen through the gate.

-- 10:3 The guard on duty protecting the flocks inside opens the gate for the shepherd and lets him in.
+- 10:3 A person guarding sheep in a pen opens the gate for the shepherd and lets him in.
 When the shepherd calls for his flock, they respond.
 His sheep recognize his voice and follow him as he leads them out.

 - 10:4 When all his sheep get outside the pen, he starts walking ahead of them.
 They recognize their shepherd’s voice, so they follow him.